edinsmajlagic/dotnetCore-RentaCar/README.md

 Desktop UI will be used by workers of car rental agency and mobile UI will be used by clients.

 ## Technologies

-Database : SQL Server --
+Database : SQL Server

-WEB API : .NET Core 2.1 --
+WEB API : .NET Core 2.1

-Desktop Authentication: Basic Authentication--
+Desktop Authentication: Basic Authentication

-Mobile Authentication: Basic Authentication--
+Mobile Authentication: Basic Authentication

 Desktop UI: Windows forms with (Metro UI) --> https://thielj.github.io/MetroFramework/